-For details, see Section 3.8.6, "Oracle Spatial Example Component Configuration File."
+For details, see Section 2.8.6, "Oracle Spatial Example Component Configuration File."

-- Java files that implement: - BusStopAdapter: Custom adapter component that generates bus stop positions based on ORACLE_CEP_HOME\ocep 11.1\samples\domains\spatial domain\defaultserver\applications\spatial_sample\bus - stops.csv, where ORACLE_CEP_HOME refers to the main Oracle CEP installation directory, such as d: \oracle_cep. - OutputBean: POJO event bean component that logs a message for each insert, delete, and update event to help visualize the relation offered by the BusStopArrivalChannel - OrdsHelper: Helper class that provides method getOrds to return the ordinates from a JGeometry as a List of Double values.
+- Java files that implement: - BusStopAdapter: Custom adapter component that generates bus stop positions based on MIDDLEWARE\HOME\ocep\ 11.1\samples\domains\spatial domain\defaultserver\applications\spatial\sample\bus\ stops.csv, where MIDDLEWARE\HOME refers to the Middleware directory you specified when you installed Oracle CEP, such as d:\Oracle\Middleware. - OutputBean: POIO event bean component that logs a message for each insert, delete, and update event to help visualize the relation offered by the BusStopArrivalChannel - OrdsHelper: Helper class that provides method getOrds to return the ordinates from a JGeometry as a List of Double values.

-These Java files arelocated in the source\applications\spatial\src\com\oracle\cep\sample\spatial directory.
+These Java files are located in the source\applications\spatial\src\com\oracle\cep\sample\spatial directory.